mdn/content/files/en-us/web/guide/audio_and_video_delivery/index.md

 - [Writing Web Audio API code that works in every browser](/en-US/docs/Web/Guide/Audio_and_video_delivery/Web_Audio_API_cross_browser)
   - : A guide to writing cross browser Web Audio API code.
 - [Easy audio capture with the MediaRecorder API](https://hacks.mozilla.org/2014/06/easy-audio-capture-with-the-mediarecorder-api/)
-  - : Explains the basics of using the MediaRecorder API to directly record a media stream.
+  - : Explains the basics of using the MediaStream Recording API to directly record a media stream.

 > **Note:** Firefox OS versions 1.3 and above support the [RTSP](https://en.wikipedia.org/wiki/Real_Time_Streaming_Protocol) protocol for streaming video delivery.
 A fallback solution for older versions would be to use `<video>` along with a suitable format for Gecko (such as WebM) to serve fallback content.
 More information will be published on this in good time.